Table Rock Lake: Facilities and State Park

 For details about each of the US Army Corps of Engineers parks, check out Recreation.gov.

 The US Army Corps of Engineers Dewey Short Visitor Center is located 6 miles west of US Hwy 65 on Missouri State Hwy 165 at the south end of Table Rock Dam.

 The visitor center has exhibits about the White River Watershed, local habitats, Table Rock Dam, and the US Army Corps of Engineers as well as several interactive exhibits including maps, power generation and water safety.
 It also features an overlook which allows visitors to view Table Rock Lake, the dam, and Lake Taneycomo from one viewing deck.
 The center shows a 20 minute film entitled, "Taming of the Riviera Blanche".
 This film is an introduction to the Table Rock Lake/White River area and details the construction and purpose of Table Rock Dam.

 The visitor center features a public-use dock, picnic areas, fishing, a lakeshore trail.

 Table Rock State Park provides public access to the lake.
 Six miles from Branson and located just south of the dam and outlet, facilities include a boat launch and full service marina (including cafe, boat rental and scuba dive shop), campground (including full RV hookups and a yurt), fishing access, swimming access (no beach), picnic area, amphitheater, hiking and mountain bike trails, and dump station.

 On July 19, 2018, a duck boat carrying tourists capsized from severe weather.

+Tourism and Recreation

+Table Rock Lake is major outdoor recreation hot spot.
+The lake offers many activities including camping, boating, cliff jumping, scuba diving, and other outdoor activities.
+Areas surrounding the lake claim over 10 million visitors each year.
+Outside of water activities, a popular tourist destination is Big Cedar Lodge's Top of the Rock.
+The destination offers scenic views, a par-3-course by golfer, Jack Nicklaus.
+In 2015, a sinkhole opened at Top of the Rock Ozark Heritage Preserve.
+The sinkhole has since become an attraction for new discovery.